Western Animation: The Grim Adventures of Billy & Mandy

 - Art Evolution: Lampshaded in one episode, where the original episode is played to end the dispute in the character's conflicting origin stories.
 Grim remarks, "That doesn't even look like us!"

-- Likewise, in one episode Fred Fredburger (yes!) lampshades Mandy's lack of an apparent nose.
+- Likewise, in one episode Fred Fredburger (Yes!) lampshades Mandy's lack of an apparent nose.

 - Assimilation Backfire: Happened to a brain-eating alien, when it was dumb enough to consume Mandy's brain.
+Mandy takes over and gets the same craving for brains as the alien.

 - An Ass-Kicking Christmas: Billy and Mandy Save Christmas.